 5: Spend time in the area you want to live before you buy

 Both Henry and I grew up in the Bayside area, and I also work nearby.
 So we knew we loved the area and wanted to buy our first home here so we could be close to family, friends and work.
-We already knew a fair bit about Stockland’s Newport development, but once we seriously started looking at building, we went for more neighbourhood walks and visited the local cafes to get a better feel for the area.
+We already knew a fair bit about Stockland’s Newport development, but once we seriously started looking at buildings, we went for more neighbourhood walks and visited the local cafes to get a better feel for the area.
 It helped us to be sure that we wanted to build in Newport.

 6: Trust your Atelier Design Experts